FitrahHaque/TubeCast/README.md

 ```
 ### Set-up environment

+0. There is a file named `example.txt`.
+Open it.
 1. Set the `username`.
 It is used to create item identifier inside your Internet Archive, where all shows and their data will be hosted.\
 Item identifier looks like this: `<username>_tubecast`\
 If you want to host your feed on github pages, make sure to use the github username (small letters).
 It will be used to derive the url to your RSS feed.
 2. Set the `home directory`.
 It is used to fetch your ia configuration (IA-S3 Access key, Secret Key, and cookies).
-Here's how you can get it:\
+Here's how you can get it:
 - Go to your home directory
 ```bash
 cd ~